 The Good News: Our Genes Are Not Our Destiny

 Epigenetics is the study of how genes are turned on or off and it has been my favorite topic in my educational journey.
+It basically means that even if you have crappy genes, you can control how much that impacts your health by making better choices today!
 Environmental changes such as diet, exercise, exposure to toxins, and medications can influence our genes and traits.
 Nutrition in particular, influences genetic expression.
 That is, certain genes can be turned “on” or “off” like a light switch depending on what you eat.
-This is why personalized nutrition is so important.
+This is why personalized nutrition is so dang important.
 Studies using identical twins with autoimmune disorders showed the risk of getting an autoimmune disease is only 1/4 dependent on nature (genes) and 3/4 dependent on nurture (environmental factors), which means our genes are not our destiny.
 There are some steps you can take to decrease complications from MTHFR gene mutation.

 Holistic Treatments For The MTHFR Gene Mutation and poor methylation

 According to research, it’s possible to aid your methylation process.
 Here are 5 things you can do.